Heart failure: Other medications

 Second-line medications for CHF do not confer a mortality benefit.
 Digoxin is one such medication.
 Its narrow therapeutic window, a high degree of toxicity, and the failure of multiple trials to show a mortality benefit have reduced its role in clinical practice.
 It is now used in only a small number of people with refractory symptoms, who are in atrial fibrillation, and/or who have chronic hypotension.

 Diuretics have been a mainstay of treatment against symptoms of fluid accumulation, and include diuretics classes such as loop diuretics (such as furosemide), thiazide-like diuretics, and potassium-sparing diuretics.
-Although widely used, evidence on their efficacy and safety is limited, with the exception of mineralocorticoid antagonists such as spironolactone.
+Although widely used, evidence on their efficacy and safety is limited, except for mineralocorticoid antagonists such as spironolactone.

 Anemia is an independent factor in mortality in people with chronic heart failure.
-Treatment of anemia significantly improves quality of life for those with heart failure, often with a reduction in severity of the NYHA classification, and also improves mortality rates.
-European Society of Cardiology recommends screening for iron deficiency and treating with intravenous iron if deficiency is found.
+Treatment of anemia significantly improves the quality of life for those with heart failure, often with a reduction in severity of the NYHA classification, and also improves mortality rates.
+The European Society of Cardiology recommends screening for iron deficiency and treating with intravenous iron if deficiency is found.

 The decision to anticoagulate people with HF, typically with left ventricular ejection fractions <35% is debated, but generally, people with coexisting atrial fibrillation, a prior embolic event, or conditions that increase the risk of an embolic event such as amyloidosis, left ventricular noncompaction, familial dilated cardiomyopathy, or a thromboembolic event in a first-degree relative.

-Vasopressin receptor antagonists can also be used to treat heart failure.
-Conivaptan is the first medication approved by US Food and Drug Administration for the treatment of euvolemic hyponatremia in those with heart failure.
+Vasopressin receptor antagonists can also treat heart failure.
+Conivaptan is the first medication approved by the US Food and Drug Administration for the treatment of euvolemic hyponatremia in those with heart failure.
 In rare cases hypertonic 3% saline together with diuretics may be used to correct hyponatremia.

 Ivabradine is recommended for people with symptomatic heart failure with reduced left ventricular ejection fraction who are receiving optimized guideline-directed therapy (as above) including the maximum tolerated dose of beta-blocker, have a normal heart rhythm and continue to have a resting heart rate above 70 beats per minute.
 Ivabradine has been found to reduce the risk of hospitalization for heart failure exacerbations in this subgroup of people with heart failure.